Staars/MP3_Tasmota/README.md

 # MP3_Tasmota
 Alternative Playground-Driver for DFRobot-MP3-Player for Tasmota

+  USAGE:
+  Replace the original TASMOTA driver with the same name, connect the additional wire (compared to the TX-only TASMOTA-solution)    for RX and select GPIO_RXD

   project aims:
 - Support complete feature set of the player
 - Support bidirectional communication, a new pin (MP3 RX) is needed